PV-RCNN++: Point-Voxel Feature Set Abstraction With Local Vector Representation for 3D Object Detection: PV-RCNN++: Faster and Better 3D Detection With PV-RCNN Framework

-\textbf{VectorPool Aggregation for Structure-Preserved Local Feature Learning.}~ To extract more informative features from local point-cloud neighborhoods, we propose a novel local feature aggregation operation, \textit{VectorPool aggregation}, which preserves spatial point distributions of local neighborhoods and also costs less memory/computation resources than the commonly used set abstraction.
-We propose to generate position-sensitive features in different local neighborhoods by encoding them with separate kernel weights and separate feature channels, which are then concatenated to explicitly represent the spatial structures of local point features.
+\textbf{VectorPool Aggregation on Point Clouds.}~ In our proposed VectorPool aggregation module, we propose to generate position-sensitive local features by encoding different spatial regions with separate kernel weights and separate feature channels, which are then concatenated as a single vector representation to explicitly represent the spatial structures of local point features.